microsoft/FluidFramework/README.md

 <https://github.com/microsoft/FluidFrameworkTestData>.
 You may choose to fetch that collateral into your local
 repository, which is required to run all the tests - otherwise some will be skipped.

-First install Git LFS from <https://git-lfs.com/>.
+First, ensure you have installed [Git LFS](https://git-lfs.com/).
 Then, from the repo root:

 ```shell
 git lfs install